MDSplus/Documentation/docs/reference/tdi-reference.md

 * move all the examples not in code blocks...into code blocks
 * remove the word "examples" above the code blocks

+## Kind
+> TODO: Stephen/Tim/Fernando to investigate further
+`Kind` appears as a second argument for many different functions

 ## Contents
 Table of all the commands in each category, with symlinks to each heading

 |Constants|||